By Kerry Kraus, travel writer

 Blanchard Springs Caverns

-near Mountain View offers spectacular glimpses of the underground
+near Mountain View offers a subterranean adventure with spectacular glimpses of the underground

 world.
 One of the cave's two trails, the Dripstone Trail, is open